gvwilson/sensibleadventures/nardica/nardica.md

 but there wasn't time,
-so she laced some straps around the fine mesh nets they used to dredge for jellyfish to make sure they didn't shift in high seas.
+so she laced some straps around the fine mesh nets they used to dredge for jellyfish so that they wouldn't shift if they ran into high seas.
 And the fuel hose---it was still connected to the pump on the pier.
 If they had set sail without undoing it, it would have snapped like an overstretched piece of string.
 She had seen that happen once.
-It had sounded like a gunshot, and the torn end had torn open an unlucky sailor's cheek.
+It had sounded like a gunshot, and the torn end had ripped open an unlucky sailor's cheek.

 She scrambled up the ladder that connected the engine room to the deck.
 "Ready here,"